tink-ab/tink-money-manager-android/sample-moneymanager-ui/README.md

 ## Prerequisites

 1. Follow the [getting started guide](https://docs.tink.com/resources/getting-started/set-up-your-account) to retrieve your `client_id`.
-2. Make sure you are an Enterprise customer with permanent users enabled.
+2. Make sure you are an [Enterprise customer](https://tink.com/pricing/) with permanent users enabled.

 ## Configuration

-Before running the example project, you need to configure the following:
+Before running the sample project, you need to configure the following:

 1. Set up a configuration object with your specifics: